 Hygiene and cleaning

-When you arrive at the facility, the first thing you will notice is a hand sanitiser at all entry and exit points, with the expectation that everyone (staff and visitors) sanitise their hands before entering.
-Hand sanitiser will also be available within the change rooms.
+When you arrive at the facility, the first thing you will notice is hand sanitiser at all entry and exit points, with the expectation that everyone (staff and visitors) sanitise their hands before entering.
+Hand sanitiser will be available throughout the centre and in bathrooms.

 The entire facility will be cleaned every 24 hours and high touch points, such as doors, toilets and gym equipment, will be cleaned regularly throughout the day.
 Staff will also be wiping down gym equipment regularly and antibacterial wipes will be available for visitors to use before and after using equipment.